LEARN HOW POLICYFIND USES INSURANCE ARCHEOLOGY TO PUT THE POWER OF THE CGL POLICY BACK IN THE HANDS OF THE POLICYHOLDER

-Over 25 years ago, EnviroForensics and PolicyFind’s CEO Steve Henshaw, P.G. discovered the power contained within historical comprehensive general liability (CGL) insurance policies in the face of a lawsuit or an environmental issue.
-Henshaw discovered, and has since proven, that using a company’s historical CGL insurance policy is an effective funding source to pay for the expensive cost of investigating and cleaning up environmental contamination.
+Over 25 years ago, EnviroForensics and PolicyFind’s CEO Steve Henshaw, P.G. discovered the power contained within historical commercial general liability (CGL) insurance policies in the face of a lawsuit or an environmental issue.
+Henshaw discovered and has since proven, that using a company’s historical CGL insurance policy is an effective funding source to pay for the expensive cost of investigating and cleaning up environmental contamination.

 CGL insurance policies are purchased by business owners to cover them against their business’ liability exposures.
 This is very important in determining whether an individual or business’ old insurance policies can be used to pay for environmental investigations and clean-ups.

 This makes CGL policies very important protection for corporate policyholders because they broadly provide defense and indemnity coverage against claims for bodily injury and property damage.
 Coverage includes products, completed operations, premises, and operations, elevators, and independent contractors, to name a few.